 To date, Construct has purchased, rehabilitated and/or built over 80 permanent, affordable housing options in southern Berkshire County, plus 10 comfortable transitional housing bedrooms in two houses for individuals coming out of homelessness.
 We’ve grown to meet the needs of 600+ families per year.
 2020 was very difficult for many in our service area, and our waiting lists grew exponentially.
 During this time, we have provided vocational training to 33 young adults through the Pathways to the Trades program—a joint venture with area high schools, Greenagers, and the Railroad Street Youth Project.
 As one of the first nonprofits in Massachusetts to provide COVID-19 rental assistance, we offered financial help to over 200 families during the pandemic.

-Our service area includes the southern Berkshires region, including Lenox, Lee, Richmond, West Stockbridge, Stockbridge, Great Barrington, Housatonic, Sheffield, Ashley Falls, Monterey, New Marlboro and Mill River, Otis, Becket, Sandisfield, Tyringham and people living in border towns in the Pioneer Valleny, Litchfield County, CT and Columbia County, NY.
+Our service area includes the southern Berkshires region, including Lenox, Lee, Richmond, West Stockbridge, Stockbridge, Great Barrington, Housatonic, Sheffield, Ashley Falls, Monterey, New Marlboro and Mill River, Otis, Becket, Sandisfield, and Tyringham.

 Rooted in the Berkshires, Construct was founded on the promise to care for our community.
 The organization continues to respond to the changing housing and economic needs of the most vulnerable of our citizens.
 Economic downturns, industry upheaval, global and political turmoil, pandemics—all, of course, have an effect on our populace.
 Our neighbors.
 Our home.
 The recent Covid-19 pandemic has once again strained our most vulnerable, including our very vital and essential workforce.
 With the help of area partner organizations, as always, Construct is here to help weather the storm.